How to Record a Live Stream – Everything You Need to Know in 2025

 Since you’re likely significantly compressing your video between the camera and the online streaming, you can lose a great deal of quality here.
 This is especially true for broadcast-quality cameras, which may record at 30+ Mbps.
 From there, you must compress the video files down to 5 Mbps or less for streaming.

 However, these potential drawbacks aren’t unconquerable issues for most broadcasters.
 Unless you’re worried about doing a lot of video editing in posts, files recorded online should be of sufficient quality for many uses.
-Even professional broadcasters who record locally may want to enable live-stream cloud recording.
+Even professional broadcasters who record locally may want to enable automatic cloud recording for live streams.
 That way, you have an automatic off-site backup in place should issues arise.

 4. Live Stream Recording via a Hardware Encoder